-Trent is Chairman of Advance Cairns, the peak economic development and advocacy organisation for Tropical North Queensland and the Chairman of the Northern Australia Alliance.
+Trent is the immediate Past Chairman a current Director of Advance Cairns, the peak economic development and advocacy organisation for Tropical North Queensland.
 He is an Adjunct Professor at James Cook University, a Council Member of the Queensland Futures Institute, and a trustee for the Committee for Economic Development of Australia.

 Trent is a Fellow of the Australian College of Pharmacy, the Australian Institute of Company Directors and the Australian Institute of Managers and Leaders.

 Archdeacon Christopher is the Anglican Parish Priest St Saviour’s, Kuranda, with responsibility for St Peter’s Kewarra Beach, St George’s Mareeba, Christ Church Cooktown, Dimbulah and Chillagoe.
 Christopher is the Archdeacon of Anglican Diocese of North Queensland and is the Bishop’s Commissary.
 The Archdeacon is a Member of the Australasian Committee of St George’s College Jerusalem.